TheCodeLessTraveled/Osprey-2.0/README.md

 # Osprey-2.0 ![GitHub all releases](https://img.shields.io/github/downloads/TheCodeLessTraveled/Osprey-2.0/total?color=green)

 Osprey gives you a bird's eye view of all your folders in a single parent window.
 Create a tiled layout of your folder collection.
 Resize, minimize, and maximize as needed.
 Drag the entire layout to another screen.
 Organize windows one time and save.
 Create and save as many folder groups as needed and recall each group as needed.
+Osprey pins your File Explorer windows into one application window so you don't need to search the myriad of icons that clutter your taskbar.

 <html>
 <Body>